o-daneel/Lunii.QT/README.md

 ### Prepare env

-Prepare a Vitrual environment for your project and install requirements
+Prepare a Virtual environment for your project and install requirements
 ```
-$ python -m venv venv
+$ python3 -m venv venv
 ```

 Switch to your venv